sappelhoff/lndw2022/README.md

 1. You can stop the program by clicking on the colorful PsychoPy window and pressing "escape" (or interrupt it by pressing ctrl+c in the command line prompt)

+# Testing data

+In the `testing_data/` directory you will find data to play around with for optimizing the BCI.
+The `offline_test` data contains four markers:

+- `open_relax`
+- `open_blink`
+- `closed_relax`
+- `closed_blink`

+where the first factor before the `_` refer to the state of the eyes, and the second factor (after the `_`) refers to the activity.
+After each marker, there are some seconds of data during which the respective activity was performed by the test session participant.

 # Files in this repository

 - `README.md` --> the README file you are reading